There are various methods used to measure the flow rate of steam, water,

 Density Compensating Flow Detectors

-It must be remembered that a DP transmitter used for flow measurement,
+It must be remembered that a DP transmitter used for flow measurement,measures differential pressure, not the volume or mass of flow.
+We have

 shown that differential pressure instruments require that the square root